Write a Program That Reads Integers From the User and Stores Them in a List. Reverse Ordeer

 In this tutorial, you learned how to:

-• Reverse your lists in place using .contrary() and other techniques
+- Reverse your lists in place using

-• Use iteration, comprehensions, and recursion to create reversed lists
+and slicing to create reversed copies of your lists - Use iteration, comprehensions, and recursion to create reversed lists

-• Iterate through your lists in opposite society
+- Iterate through your lists in opposite society

-• Sort lists in reverse gild using .sort() and sorted()
+- Sort lists in reverse gild using

 All of this knowledge helps you improve your list-related skills.
 Information technology provides you with the required tools to be more than skillful when you're working with Python lists.